syncfusion-content/javascript-docs/js/Chart/Legend.md

 ![](/js/Chart/Legend_images/Legend_img17.png)

 ## legend enableScrollbar
 Controls whether legend has to use scrollbar or not.
-When [`enableScrollbar`] (../api/ejchart#members:legend-enablescrollbar) appears depending upon size and position properties of legend.
+When [`enable scrollbar`] (../api/ejchart#members:legend-enablescrollbar) appears depending upon size and position properties of legend.

 {% highlight javascript %}